How to check if a hairdresser is qualified

 Qualified hairdressers may also do ongoing training to stay updated with the latest trends, techniques and industry developments.
 This could involve attending workshops, courses, or industry events - they'll usually have certificates and a portfolio to show that they've done these, so you can be assured that they know what they're doing.

-How to check if your hairdresser is qualified
+How can you check if your hairdresser is qualified?

 To ensure that a hairdresser is qualified, it's a case of doing a little bit of research and asking some questions.